 #try again to together the grade_book and log_wrangled#(add code below - some code has been already added)data_to_explore <-full_join(survey, joined_data, by =c("student_id", "subject", "semester", "section"))#inspectdata_to_explore

-Let’s transform the subject names to a more convenient format:
+Let’s also transform the subject names to a more convenient format:

 data_to_explore <- data_to_explore %>%mutate(subject =case_when( subject =="AnPhA"~"Anatomy", subject =="BioA"~"Biology", subject =="FrScA"~"Forensics", subject =="OcnA"~"Oceanography", subject =="PhysA"~"Physics",TRUE~ subject #This line keeps the original value if none of the conditions above are met ))data_to_explore